China's June services activity expands at fastest in almost a year - Caixin PMI

 The 50-point mark separates growth from contraction on a monthly basis.

+The upbeat findings are in line with those in an official survey that showed services industry staged the fastest rebound in 13 months, with sectors that were hard hit by COVID curbs such as retail and road transport catching up with previously depressed demand.

-While activity has sped up since various COVID lockdowns were rolled back, headwinds facing the world's second-largest economy persist, including a still subdued property market, soft consumer spending and fear of any recurring waves of infections.
+While activity has sped up since various COVID lockdowns were rolled back in June, headwinds facing the world's second-largest economy persist, including a still subdued property market, soft consumer spending and fear of any recurring waves of infections.

-An official survey on Thursday also showed the services industry staged the fastest rebound in 13 months, with sectors that were hard hit by COVID curbs such as retail and road transport catching up with previously depressed demand.
+Cases have risen in the past few days.
+Daily infections in mainland China increased to more than 300 over the weekend compared with a few dozens in late June.

+On Monday, 11 cities were in full or partial lockdowns or had implemented district-based controls, compared with five cities in the previous week, according to Nomura.

-A sub-index for new business jumped to 52.4 - the highest this year - from 44.8 in the previous month while the drop in export orders also softened, the Caixin survey showed.
-Price pressures also eased, with input prices remaining largely unchanged from the previous month.
+The Caixin survey on Tuesday showed a sub-index for new business jumped to 52.4 - the highest this year - from 44.8 in the previous month while the drop in export orders also softened.
+Price pressures also eased, with input prices largely unchanged from the previous month.

 However, employment continued to decline in June for the sixth straight month, with services firms linking it to cost-cutting initiatives and resignations amid COVID.